 This doesn’t have to be Masterchef standard…

-- get a slow cooker, so you can come home to a house smelling of stew or casserole.
+Out all day and tired in the evenings?
+Get a slow cooker, so you can come home to a house smelling of stew or casserole.
 Cheap cuts of meat usually take longer to cook but are often tastier.

 Don’t throw food away